 We may be tempted to keep it safe and stick with what we have always done, but in order to turn your prospectus into a heavy lifting marketing machine, we need to have some out-of-the-box thinking and creatively answer the biggest questions that our prospective families have … and that involves much more than just words to get the job done.

-Today’s article is an all-in-one guide to everything you need to know to put together an outstanding school prospectus design from the content and creative concept through to the distribution.
+Our graphic design team contributed to our all-in-one guide to everything you need to know to put together an outstanding school prospectus design.
+We cover everything from the content and creative concept through to the distribution.
 But before we get started, let us take a look at what an outstanding prospectus should do in the first place.
 What are we looking to achieve?

 What should your school prospectus achieve?